-Why is this only being brought in now?
+17. Why is this only being brought in now?

-Technology for preliminary drug testing outside of the laboratory has improved considerably in the last number of years to the point that it is now an internationally acceptable for testing drivers.
+Technology for preliminary drug testing outside of the laboratory has improved considerably in the last number of years to the point that it is now internationally acceptable for testing drivers.
 The introduction of this policy in Ireland was underpinned in the Road Traffic Act 2016, which was passed in December 2016 and provided the powers to allow the Gardaí to carry out preliminary drug testing.

-How does our new system compare to international practice?
+18. How does our new system compare to international practice?

-The proposed system, the Drager Drugtest 5000 is in use internationally for the enforcement of road traffic law.
-The system is in use in Germany, Norway, Denmark, Spain, Australia, England, Wales, Italy, Ukraine and the USA.
+The Securetec® Drug Wipe 6s is in use internationally for the enforcement of road traffic law.
+Examples of countries where the system is in use are Germany, Norway, the Netherlands, Spain, Australia, England, Scotland, Wales, Italy and the USA.

-What are the penalties for drug driving?
+19. What are the penalties for drug driving?